US urges Pfizer to apply for under-5 vaccinations

 But last year Pfizer announced the two-dose shot proved to be less effective at preventing Covid-19 in kids ages 2-5, and regulators encouraged the company to add a third dose to the study on the belief that another dose would boost the vaccine's effectiveness much like booster doses do in adults.

-Now, the Food and Drug Administration is pushing the company to submit its application based on the two-dose data for potential approval in February and then to return for additional authorisation once it has the data from the third dose study, which is expected in March, the person familiar with the matter said.
+Now, the Food and Drug Administration is pushing the company to submit its application based on the two-dose data for potential approval this month and then to return for additional authorisation once it has the data from the third dose study, which is expected in March, the source said.

 The two-step authorisation process could mean that young children could be vaccinated more than a month earlier than previous estimates, assuming the FDA and the Centres for Disease Control and Prevention greenlight the shots.